mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 It's the "don't talk to strangers" of the programming world.
 It becomes so ingrained in many talented developers that they never even consider when a magic number might improve their code.
 In unit tests, magic numbers almost always make the code better.

-Consider the following test, which uses named constants instead of magic numbers:
+Consider the following test, which defines named constants to avoid magic numbers:

 ```python
 def test_add_hours(self):